 This website is produced by Philipp Budka, a social and cultural anthropologist from Vienna, Austria, providing information about his work, publications, projects and university courses.

-As social and cultural anthropologist, Philipp is interested in (digital) media technologies, infrastructure, indigenous media, activism, social movements, transnationalism & processes of globalization, social & cultural theory, ethnicity & (neo)nationalism, production & transfer of knowledge, ethnography as method & epistemology, sport and football (fan) culture.
+As social and cultural anthropologist, Philipp is interested in (digital) media technologies, infrastructure, indigenous media, visual culture, activism, social movements, transnationalism and processes of globalization, social and cultural theory, ethnicity and (neo)nationalism, production and transfer of knowledge, ethnography as method and epistemology, sport and football (fan) culture.
 He has been doing work in a variety of fields such as Northern Ontario, Canada, several internet environments and the University of Vienna.
 Philipp is regularly publishing and presenting his work and research in journals, books, at conferences and in the media.

 Philipp is lecturer at the Department of Social and Cultural Anthropology, University of Vienna, where he teaches particularly in the fields of media, technology and digital anthropology.
 He is also teaching in the M.A. programme "Visual and Media Anthropology" at the Free University Berlin.

 Philipp is completing his doctoral dissertation in Social and Cultural Anthropology at the Department of Social and Cultural Anthropology, University of Vienna.
 His PhD project, which started in 2006 with ethnographic fieldwork, investigated indigenous technology and media practices in the Canadian context.

-In addition, Philipp is actively involved in the Digital Anthropology Group of the American Anthropological Association and the initiative Participant Media Observation (Teilnehmende Medienbeobachtung) at the Department of Social and Cultural Anthropology, University of Vienna.
-He is also founding member of the Interdisciplinary Internet Research Group (Forschungsgruppe Internet) at the Faculty of Social Sciences, University of Vienna.
+In addition, Philipp is actively involved in the Digital Anthropology Group of the American Anthropological Association and the initiative Teilnehmende Medienbeobachtung (Participant Media Observation) at the Department of Social and Cultural Anthropology, University of Vienna.
+He is also founding member of the Forschungsgruppe Internet (Interdisciplinary Internet Research Group) at the Faculty of Social Sciences, University of Vienna.

 Philipp was employed at the Dean's Office of the Faculty of Social Sciences of the University of Vienna to coordinate the project SOWI-STEOP - Gemeinsame sozialwissenschaftliche Studieneingangs- und Orientierungsphase (Joint Introduction and Orientation Phase for Social Science Students) from 2010 to 2012.
 SOWI-STEOP continued and developed student-centred support activities by following best practice models of technology enhanced learning created within the project eSOWI-STEP.